 Leverage the BreachRx platform to make your plans actionable today!

-IT’s role in privacy incident management
+IT’s role in incident management

-When IT teams effectively coordinate privacy incident management with privacy and security teams, they sidestep penalties and lawsuits, maintain status quo work that contributes to revenue, and preserve your organization’s brand.
+When IT teams effectively coordinate incident management with privacy and security teams, they sidestep penalties and lawsuits, maintain status quo work that contributes to revenue, and preserve your organization’s brand.
 But what exactly does the IT team’s role involve?

-Overall, information technology organizations’ role in privacy incident management involves developing a strategy to ensure infrastructure and data protection, working cross-functionally to develop robust incident prevention and response processes, and enhancing all of the processes with available technology.
+Overall, information technology organizations’ role in incident management involves developing a strategy to ensure infrastructure and data protection, working cross-functionally to develop robust incident prevention and response processes, and enhancing all of the processes with available technology.

 - Help the security team reset employees’ passwords on compromised accounts.